Global NCAP: Criticism

 Consumers have criticised Global NCAP for the limited nature of the tests which, until mid-2022, use 2013 Latin NCAP protocols which only cover offset frontal impact.
 Global NCAP confirmed in an interview that they are budget-constrained and would update their assessment protocols when it was possible.
+Since mid-2022, the protocol is based on Latin NCAP 2016 with some technology updates.

 Consumers have raised doubts on the vehicle sponsorship procedure with worries that cars picked from early production before the market launch may not be representative of cars sold to consumers.
 Global NCAP confirmed with a note on their website that in case the cars are picked from early production, they are selected at random from the plant's distribution area (where cars are sent to dealers) and that the cars are hence representative of consumer cars.

 It has also been pointed out on popular consumer forums that there have been ambiguities in the technical reports published for consumers to view.

-Evidence suggests that the 64km/h frontal offset crash used by Global NCAP, that represents a car-to-car crash, covers a lower fraction of car-related collisions in India than it does in Europe, because of the higher frequency of car crashes in India with more aggressive crash partners like commercial vehicles or rigid, fixed objects.
+Evidence suggests that the 64 km/h frontal offset crash used by Global NCAP, that represents a car-to-car crash, covers a lower fraction of car-related collisions in India than it does in Europe, because of the higher frequency of car crashes in India with more aggressive crash partners like commercial vehicles or rigid, fixed objects.

+Although Indian ratings do not apply in South Africa and vice versa, Global NCAP has occasionally transferred test results between the countries to optimise testing costs, on occasion citing a "production compliance review".
+When Suzuki's Ertiga was selected for a 2024 Safer Cars for Africa test, some results from an older test on an Indian-market car were used, with then-parent charity Towards Zero Foundation's yearly financial report stating that "results from India and Africa can be potentially shared in this round of testing and thus optimising the results".
+This drew criticism from the Suzuki distributor in South Africa, who said in a media statement that "this nullifies the results and makes the report invalid".